Hats-Protocol/hats-protocol/CONTRIBUTING.md

 All code changes should be accompanied by updates to documentation:

 - Document all new functions (external and internal), data models, and state variables with [Solidity NatSpec](https://docs.soliditylang.org/en/v0.8.17/natspec-format.html)
-- The above will be produced in an mdbook via Foundry's [forge doc](https://github.com/foundry-rs/foundry/tree/master/doc) module
+- The above will be produced in an mdBook via Foundry's [forge doc](https://github.com/foundry-rs/foundry/tree/master/doc) module
 - Update the [README](./README.md) and/or developer docs as needed

 We also welcome contributions to the project's documentation itself!